kbellisa/kbellisa/README.md

-I'm a researcher and conservationist using machine learning methods to detect patterns in sound in the environment.
+I'm a researcher and conservationist using machine learning methods to detect patterns in environmental sounds.
 I'm also interested in visualizations that inspire curiosity. @kbellisa

 <!---
 kbellisa/kbellisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.